 "Public, Private Spheres: What Reading Emily Dickinson’s Mail Taught me about Civil Wars.”
 Companion to Emily Dickinson, ed.
 Martha Nell Smith and Mary Loeffelholz (Oxford, Malden, MA, and Carlton, Victoria, Australia: Blackwell Publishing, 2008), 58-78.

 “Elements of Blank, Formal Feelings, and An Autobiography of Chronic Pain” (3000 words), in ‘Wider Than the Sky’: Essays and Meditations on the Healing Power of Emily Dickinson, ed.
 Cynthia MacKenzie and Barbara Dana (Kent State University Press, 2007), 115-121.

 “’That Never Told CAN Be’: May Swenson’s Manuscript Witnesses” (5500 words), in Body My House: May Swenson’s Work and Life, ed.
 Paul Crumbley and Patricia M. Gantt (Utah State University Press, 2006), 107-120.

-Advisory Board, Emily Dickinson Archive (scheduled for release 21 October 2013), Harvard University Press/Houghton Library.
+Advisory Board, Emily Dickinson Archive (released 21 October 2013), Harvard University Press/Houghton Library.
 Appointed 2012.